Skip to navigation Skip to content

 Analysing errors

-Analysis of errors will be completed by the Team Leader (TL5) or Local Peer Support (LPS).
+The Team Leader (TL5) or Local Peer Support (LPS) will complete the analysis of errors.
 The HI Service quality checking results are maintained by the business areas.
 This information includes the details of the errors as recorded on the quality checking spreadsheet.

-Analysis on errors is to be completed by the Team Leader (TL5).
-Error documentation to be kept on site (for root cause analysis) should it be required.
+Error documentation to be kept on site for root cause analysis if required.

 Change Management

-As part of continuous improvement, the quality checking procedure is to be reviewed annually by the HI Service programme and the Quality Framework Section (QFS).
-This incorporates endorsed changes to programme business policy and procedures, and ensures error codes are current and appropriate.
+As part of continuous improvement, the HI Service programme and Quality Framework Section (QFS) will review the quality checking procedure annually.
+This incorporates endorsed changes to programme business policy and procedures and makes sure error codes are current and appropriate.

-It is the responsibility of both Local Peer Support (LPS) and Team Leaders to ensure issues with the quality checking procedure or tools are escalated to QFS using the applicable Quality Checking contact on the Quality Processes page.
-See Resources page for a link.
+It is the responsibility of Local Peer Support (LPS) and Team Leaders to make sure they escalate issues with the quality checking procedure or tools, to QFS using the applicable Quality Checking contact on the Quality Processes page.

-Any changes that require immediate action will be advised and updated accordingly.
-Any changes that do not have critical to quality implications will be incorporated in the review of the procedures.
+• do not have critical to quality implications will be incorporated in the review of the procedures

 Quality check enquiries